pvdz/preval/tests/cases/ai/ai3/ai_rule369_arguments_callee_strict.md

 - (todo) Can we inline a function that uses arguments, anyways?
 - (todo) can try-escaping support this expr node type?
 MemberExpression
+- (todo) inline arguments when function does not have that many params yet

 ## Globals